 The governments Child Maintenance Service website goes further and provides guidance in circumstances where there is a shared care arrangement, advising that if the arrangements have changed temporarily due to Covid-19, they will not be able to make any changes to the amount payable.
 This is because of the temporary nature of the change.
 However, if this change of arrangement continues in the longer-term, you are advised to tell the CMS as soon as you can.
 My advice would be to keep this under review and, if in doubt, to call and speak to the CMS.

 Not all child maintenance payments are made on a voluntarily basis or via the CMS.
 If you reached a financial agreement with your former spouse encompassing child maintenance, and this is embodied in a court order that is less than a year old, that order will need to be complied with.
 This could therefore cause some difficulties if you are due to pay maintenance that you cannot currently afford.

 The family courts are still open; however, certain cases are being prioritised (as you would expect, predominantly those relating to children and urgent matters).
 The guidance in this regard is constantly being reviewed and updated and, the latest guidance from 16 April, states that the position is that the court will do its best to accommodate financial remedy matters.
-Hearings are being dealt with remotely, such as by telephone or video conferencing.
+There has been some significant disruption to the court’s service and the majority of hearings are being dealt with remotely, such as via telephone or video conferencing.
 If an application is made, the court will have a broad discretion in dealing with it and will always have in mind the welfare of any children and the issue of fairness.